ax-huang/ACIT2420-Tutorial/Assingment3-P1.md

 > - The droplet is a Debian 12 Server.
 > - You have SSH Configuration setup to your Debian server.

+This tutorial will guide you through creating a new user, denying root access to the server via SSH, and setting up a simple web server.

 ## Creating a Regular User

 ### Objective